andrewheiss/why-donors-donate/survey/experiment.md

     - Slightly involved
     - Never involved

 *Q5.6*: Here is a 7-point scale on which you trust political institutions and the state.
-The scale is arranged from no trust (0) to complete trust (7).
+The scale is arranged from no trust (left) to complete trust (right).
 Where would you place yourself on this scale?

-:   Numeric slider
+:   Single answer

     |                                               |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |
     | --------------------------------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |